JohnCoene/billboard/README.md

 # billboard

-## I started this project a long time ago a much better integration of billboard.js with R has been done by [DreamRs](https://github.com/dreamRs/billboarder) I suggest you use that package instead of this one.
+## A much better integration of billboard.js with R has been done by [DreamRs](https://github.com/dreamRs/billboarder) I suggest you use that package instead.

 [billboard.js](https://naver.github.io/billboard.js) for R.